 Color, a smile (or a smize), and good lighting will also help when it comes to your IG profile pic.

 And hey, speaking of our girl Kim K, if she’s good with posting a selfie with just her face in the shot, you should be, too.
-Read more here about Instagram profile picture selfie tips.
+Read more here about Instagram profile picture ideas.